Pulse Brain · Growing Health Evidence Index

 Key measures

-Global methane emission flux estimates (likely in Tg CH₄ year⁻¹ or equivalent); proportion of total anthropogenic and natural methane budget; variability across ecosystem types and geographic regions
+Global methane emissions from aquatic ecosystems as a proportion of total anthropogenic methane; spatial and temporal variability in emissions across ecosystem types and regions

 Outcomes reported